katerinakazantseva/strainy/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-# metaPhase
+# stRainy

-metaPhase is a graph-based phasing algorithm, that takes a de novo assembly graph (in gfa format) and simplifies it by combining phasing information and graph structure.
+stRainy is a graph-based phasing algorithm, that takes a de novo assembly graph (in gfa format) and simplifies it by combining phasing information and graph structure.

 <img width="694" alt="Screenshot 2023-01-30 at 16 47 16" src="https://user-images.githubusercontent.com/82141791/215481164-2b23544f-589d-4cd2-83f9-a6668ecb8ca6.png">